 Holly first reached out to me to create custom calligraphy for a champagne bottle, and she had my interest immediately.
 (You actually may recognize them from their glassybaby proposal I shared earlier!)
 She and Brenden held the bottle for their engagement / save the date photos and it was the best.
-When Holly filled me in that they were marrying at Coopers Hall in Portland, I thought, “ooh, winery and taproom.
+When Holly filled me in that they were having a Coopers Hall wedding in Portland, I thought, “ooh, winery and taproom.
 Cool.”
 Then I actually LOOKED at Coopers Hall and it turned into, “OOH, TAPROOM.
 COOL.”

 This place is GORGEOUS.
 Truly a one-of-a-kind place to marry the love of your life.
 Huge open ceilings (it’s an old auto shop!), endless windows, plants hanging from all over, and hello — those kegs!
 What a backdrop!
 I’m obsessed.